compound-finance/comet/SPEC.md

 \* Collateral here exclusively refers to an ERC-20 token (or a similar token standard for a different blockchain).
 The native token (e.g. Ether) must be wrapped as either WETH or LIDO to be used as collateral.

 \*\* Base token refers to the single borrowable asset, e.g. USDC.
 We may also refer to this as the base token.

-> We should be clear when we expect the base token to have a fixed price or require an oracle price?
-> [name=hayesgm] [time=Wed, Nov 10, 2021 11:47 AM]

 ## Architecture